lateefwani/lateefwani.github.io/_pages/about.md

 - "/about.html"
 ---

 Welcome!
-My name is Nadir Ali.
+My name is Lateef Ahmad Wani.
 I completed my Ph.D. from the department of physics at [Indian Institute of Technology Roorkee](https://www.iitr.ac.in/) in photonics.
 I earned my BSc and MSc in Physics from the [Jamia Millia Islamia](https://www.jmi.ac.in/).

 My [research](https://nadiralii.github.io//research) involves modeling, simulations, and custom algorithm development for novel photonic device design and scientific analysis.
 I am currently focusing on designing hybrid silicon photonic devices based on non-volatile phase change materials.